j0rd1smit/Hello_world_of_metric_learning/README.md

 ### The model
 As the title suggested, we will be using a Siamese Network.
 This part is rather straight forward.
 First, we create a simple MNIST encoding backbone.
 This encoder should map the 28x28 image to a 2D feature.
-I created the model following model:
+I created the model following:
 ```
 class ConvBackbone(nn.Module):
     def __init__(self):